choojs/website/content/docs/routing/index.md

 }
 ```

+1. Initialize the Choo app with hash routing enabled.

 ## Page Anchors
 Another use of hashes in urls is to map to anchors on the page.
 This is
 commonly used for headings in articles.
 So when a link is shared,
 they're navigated to the right heading in the page.

 Choo supports page anchors out of the box.
+Unless hash routing is enabled, it
-It tries to match anchors on
+will first try to match anchors on the page.
+If no matching anchor is found,
-the page first.
-If no matching anchor is found, Choo will try to find a
-matching route in the router.
-If no matching route is found, the regular
+or if hash routing is enabled, it will try to find a matching route in the
-fallback behavior occurs, such as navigating to a 404 route.
-See
-[Fallback Routes](#fallback-routes) for more on this.
+router.
+After the new route has been rendered, Choo will once again check to see
+if a matching anchor has appeared on the page.

+_note: Using both hash routing and anchor links on the page is generally not
+recommended._

 ## Disabling Routing
 There are cases where you might not need routing at all, for example